CRUISING THE PAST…

 - Looking at a “retro” period when there were no security checks, 24-hour buffets or baseball caps.

 - An age when passengers didn’t have to be told how to dress for dinner on what cruise lines call a “formal night.”

 - When “getting there was half the fun” in an era when travel was an event and not a nightmare.

 We realize many aspects of modern day cruising are much more comfortable than these earlier ships.
 Cabins are larger and there is a much wider choice of accommodations and activities.
 But certain aspects of social interaction are absent.
+Cruise-ships and travel in general have felt the curse of Facebook, texting and the obsession with the internet.
 There is no longer a feeling of gentility on most cruise ships.
-Most of the time you think you’re stuck in some strip hotel in Vegas that’s been dropped down in the sea.
+Most of the time, when you are not taking selfies, you think you’re stuck in some strip hotel in Vegas that’s been dropped down in the sea.